nghttp2/nghttp2/doc/python.rst

     Puts back previously deferred DATA frame in the stream *stream_id* to the outbound queue.

-    The :py:class:`InvalidArgumentError` will be raised if the stream does not exist or no deferred data exist.
+    This method returns ``True`` if it succeeds, or ``False``.
+This method will fail if the stream does not exist or no deferred data exist.

 .. py:method:: Session.want_read()